redis/redis-doc/topics/acl.md

 Reset the user:

-* `reset` Performs the following actions: resetpass, resetkeys, off, -@all.
+* `reset` Performs the following actions: resetpass, resetkeys, resetchannels, off, -@all.
 The user returns to the same state it has immediately after its creation.

 ## Creating and editing users ACLs with the ACL SETUSER command